 Learn the language of Mongolia.

-Students receive 45 class hours of intensive language instruction beginning shortly after arrival.
+You will receive 45 class hours of language instruction beginning shortly after arrival.
 Classes are conducted by trained Mongolian language instructors and emphasize introductory speaking and comprehension skills.
 Further practice is available outside of class, including during the homestays.

 Independent Study Project

-In the final month of the program, students conduct an Independent Study Project (ISP).
-This provides each student with an opportunity to pursue original research on a situation or topic of particular interest to him/her.
+In the final month of the program, you will conduct an Independent Study Project (ISP).
+This will provide you with an opportunity to pursue original research on a situation or topic of particular interest to you.

 Possible areas of inquiry include a wide range of topics and study areas including: